MauroDataMapper/docs/docs/plugins/sparql.md

 #### Example 1: Arbitrary triples

-Select the first 20 triples from the entire graph
+Select the first 20 triples from the entire graph:

 ```sparql
 SELECT ?s ?p ?o WHERE {